dell/terraform-provider-powermax/docs/resources/maskingview.md

 # After `terraform apply` of this example file it will create a new masking_view with the name set in `name` attribute on the PowerMax

 # PowerMax masking views are a container of a storage group, a port group, and an initiator group, and makes the storage group visible to the host.
 # Devices are masked and mapped automatically.
-The groups must contain some devices entries.
+The groups must contain some device entries.
 resource "powermax_maskingview" "test" {

   # Attributes which are able to be modified after create (name)